msfjarvis/msfjarvis.dev/content/posts/improving-dependency-sync-speeds-for-your-gradle-project/index.md

  }
 ```

-Ideally this is better handled by the [`includeGroupAndSubgroups`] API, but it has [a critical bug] that prevents us from using it right now.
+Ideally this is better handled by the [`includeGroupAndSubgroups`] API rather than a regular expression, but it has [a critical bug] that prevents us from using it right now.
 This is slated to be fixed in Gradle 8.7, and I will update the post when that is released.

 For other dependencies that are governed by the `dependencyResolutionManagement` block, the setup is similar.
-To demonstrate the usage of the second kind of filters mentioned earlier, we're introducing an additional constraint: assume the build relies on the [Jetpack Compose Compiler], and we go back and forth between stable and pre-release builds of it.
+To demonstrate the usage of the second kind of filter mentioned earlier, we're introducing an additional constraint: assume the build relies on the [Jetpack Compose Compiler], and we go back and forth between stable and pre-release builds of it.
 The pre-release builds can only be obtained from `androidx.dev`, while the stable builds only exist on [gMaven].
 If we tried to use `exclusiveContent` here, it would make Gradle only check one of the declared repositories for the artifact and fail if it doesn't find it there.
 To allow this fallback, we instead use a `content` filter as follows.

 ```diff
  dependencyResolutionManagement {